-When looking at best practices of larger corporations, basically all of them rely on sound financial models to figure out which financial decisions are best for them and to justify them in a rational way in front of investment committees, boards and/or shareholders.
+When looking at best practices of larger corporations, basically, all of them rely on sound financial models to figure out which financial decisions are best for them and to justify them in a rational way in front of investment committees, boards, and/or shareholders.

 Financial spreadsheets are essential for helping entrepreneurs to figure out how their company works.
-Although this may not be fully obvious to the entrepreneur, a well-built financial spreadsheet is needed for cost analysis, break-even analysis, budgeting, financial planning, cash flow projections, liquidity planning, but also for decision making, raising financing, company valuations, investment evaluation and many more applications.
-In general, using financial spreadsheets allow entrepreneurs and key executives to obtain an in-depth understanding of the economics and by rationalizing the decision-making enhance the quality of their financial decision-making process.
+Although this may not be fully obvious to the entrepreneur, a well-built financial spreadsheet is needed for cost analysis, break-even analysis, budgeting, financial planning, cash flow projections, liquidity planning, also for decision making, raising financing, company valuations, investment evaluation and many more applications.
+In general, using financial spreadsheets allow entrepreneurs and key executives to obtain an in-depth understanding of the economics and by rationalizing the decision-making, enhance the quality of their financial decision-making process.

 Financial spreadsheets are also useful when dealing with investors and banks, as they will need to understand the economics of the business in order to assess if the business generates sufficient funds to compensate them for the investment risk taken.
-A spreadsheet captures this in the most precise way, as a detailed bottom-up cash flow forecast can best explain a business in a language finance professionals understand.
+A spreadsheet captures this in the most precise way, as a detailed bottom-up cash flow forecast can best explain a business in a language, finance professionals understand.

-Of course, thorough financial analysis can be time-consuming.
-Therefore an entrepreneur either needs to employ a financial analyst on his own, outsource the task to a consultant or use a good financial model template.
+Of course, a thorough financial analysis can be time-consuming.
+Therefore an entrepreneur either needs to employ a financial analyst on his own, outsource the task to a consultant, or use a good financial model template.
 By making use of Excel financial model templates, it is possible to save quite some time and benefit from best in class financial modeling and financial analysis know-how.

 Key logic designed to forecast cash flow up to 10 years for a fitness center that has recurring monthly fees.